stenglein-lab/taxonomy_pipeline/README.md

 #### Host_filtering

-The pipeline optionally removes host-derived reads because generally they are not what we are interested in and removing these reads makes downstream taxonomic classification steps go faster.
-To perform host filtering, you will need a bowtie2 index of a host reference genome.
+The pipeline optionally removes host-derived reads from datasets because generally host reads are not what we are interested in and removing these reads makes downstream taxonomic classification steps go **much** faster.
+To perform host filtering, you will need one or more bowtie2 indexes of host reference genomes.
 [This tutorial section](https://github.com/stenglein-lab/taxonomy_pipeline/blob/main/docs/tutorial.md#section_genome) describes how to download a new host genome and build a bowtie2 index if there is not one already available.

-Host mapping is described in a file whose location is provided to the pipeline using the `--host_map_file` command line argument as in the above example.
+The location of bowtie2 indexes are provided in a file specified by the `--host_map_file` command line argument as in the above example.

 An [example of this host mapping file is here](map://github.com/stenglein-lab/taxonomy_pipeline/blob/nextflow/input/host_mapping.txt).
-This file contains two columns separated by a tab.
+This file must contain two columns separated by a tab.
 The first column contains a pattern that will be searched for in fastq file names.
 The second columns contains the location of a bowtie2 index.

 ```
 # an example host filtering map file